It was "all" for "nothing": sharp phase transitions for noiseless discrete channels: Introduction

 We give a simple criterion for the all-or-nothing phenomenon to hold in noiseless discrete channels.
 For such settings, we measure success in terms of the minimum mean squared error (MMSE) and the signal is assumed to lie on the Euclidean unit sphere.
 The \textit{``all" property} corresponds to a vanishing MMSE, while the \textit{``nothing" property} corresponds to MMSE being asymptotically equal to one, which is the mean squared error achieved by the trivial zero estimator.
 As a corollary of our result, we show that the all-or-nothing phenomenon holds for all relevant sparsity regimes in both the group testing and planted perceptron models, substantially generalizing prior work.

-Our key technical contribution is to show that, under suitable conditions, proving a version of the ``all'' condition \emph{immediately} implies that the ``nothing'' condition holds as well.
-More specifically, we show that if the posterior distribution concentrates tightly enough around the the true parameter for all $n \geq (1+\epsilon) n^*$ for some critical $n^*$, then for $n \leq (1-\epsilon)n^*$ no recovery is possible.
+Our key technical contribution is to show that, under suitable conditions, proving the ``all'' condition \emph{immediately} implies that the ``nothing'' condition holds as well.
+More specifically, we show that if the mean squared error vanishes for all $n \geq (1+\epsilon) n^*$ for some critical $n^*$, then for $n \leq (1-\epsilon)n^*$ no recovery is possible.
 In other words, for these models, ``all'' implies ``nothing'' in a suitable sense.
 Crucially, the ``all'' condition can often be proven directly, by simple means, as it suffices to establish that a specific estimator is successful, via for example a simple ``union bound" or ``first-moment" argument.
 On the other hand, the ``nothing'' lower bound requires proving the failure of any estimation method, and has typically been proven by using more subtle techniques, such as delicate second moment method arguments (see e.g. \cite{ReevesPhenom} for the regression setting and \cite{ScarlletAll} for the Bernoulli group testing setting).
 Our ``all'' implies ``nothing'' result shows that this complication is unnecessary for a class of noiseless discrete channels.

 We apply our techniques to both non-adaptive Bernoulli group testing and the planted Gaussian perceptron model.
 We report the following. \begin{itemize} \item For the \textit{Bernoulli group testing model} (BGT), we focus on the case, common in the group testing literature, where there are $k$ infected individuals, with $k=o(N).$ We model the infected individuals as a binary $k$-sparse vector on the unit sphere, and as mentioned above we measure success in terms of the MMSE.
 In the BGT setting each individual is assumed to participate in any given test in an i.i.d. fashion, and independently with everything, with probability $\frac{\nu}{k},$ for some $\nu=\nu_k$ satisfying $q=(1-\frac{\nu}{k})^k.$ Here $q \in (0,1)$ is a fixed constant, again as customary in the literature of Bernoulli group testing \citep{survey}.
 We show as an application of our technique that the all-or-nothing phenomenon holds for the BGT design \textbf{for all $k=o(N)$ and for any $q \leq \frac{1}{2}$} at the critical number of tests where $h(q)$ denotes the (rescaled) binary entropy at $q$ defined in \eqref{bin_ent}.
 In words, with less than $n_q$ samples the MMSE is not better than ``random guess", while with more than $n_q$ samples it is almost zero.
 To the best of our knowledge this result was known before only in the case where $k=o(N^{\ep})$ for all $\ep>0$ and $q=\frac{1}{2}$ \citep{ScarlletAll}.